Automattic/vip-governance-plugin/README.md

 - All blocks are allowed to be inserted across all the roles.
     - There are no restrictions, including on what children are allowed under a block.

-#### Example
+#### Restrict Children

 This is an example in which you want to separate the rules on a per role basis, and restrict the children available but not ban them outright.
+In addition, you want to provide an extra colour option for these children.

 ```json
 {